medcomdk/ehmi/docs/assets/documents/ecore/ehmiSMP/index.md

     sdn-emergence

 By now, the value is of static character.
-This will change when communicating in and out of the healthcare area.
+This will change when communicating in and out of the healthcare sector.
 The term “sdn-emergence” stands for the ”emergence” of a message on the health domain/health data network “sdn”.

 <br/>